Amazinggracee/Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [VA-Movies-capstone2] <a name="about-project"></a>
+# 📖 [Portfolio] <a name="about-project"></a>

-**[VA-Movies-capstone2]** Welcome to my portfolio!
+**[Portfolio]** Welcome to my portfolio!
 Here, I showcase my projects, highlighting my expertise in technology and innovation.
 Each project reflects my proficiency in software development and problem-solving.
 Explore my portfolio to witness my dedication to delivering impactful solutions and leveraging technology to drive positive change.

 ## Learning objectives <a name="objectives"></a>